Core Energy Desks · Trading Desk

 Module 9 - Desk Leadership & Legacy (Chapters 113-120) 8 chapters

-1. Designing a Resilient Gas Desk
+1. Building a Desk That Works

-5. Succession Planning
+5. Succession and Knowledge Transfer

 Program formats